 080500 - Alexander Grechaninov - Vesper's Liturgy

-Artist: Maya Vasileva - mezzo-soprano, Bogomil Spirov - tenor, Slavcho Atanassov - bass, Yuliana Ilieva - alto, Yolanta Tsaneva - mezzo-soprano, Mixed choir
+Artista: Maya Vasileva - mezzo-soprano, Bogomil Spirov - tenor, Slavcho Atanassov - bajo, Yuliana Ilieva - alto, Yolanta Tsaneva - mezzo-soprano, Coro mezclado

 Orthodox chants performed by Mixed Choir.

 Soloists: Y.Ilieva-alt, I.Tsaneva-mezzo-soprano, S.Atanassov - bass, B.Spirov - tenor.